fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-04/README.md

 ***

 4.
+- Create column 'Profit Margin' with formula: Profit($) / Sales($)
 <img width="1922" height="1022" alt="image" src="https://github.com/user-attachments/assets/3d69e921-78c9-4483-a8dd-4d89302e7354" />

+- Use filter to sort Profit Margin from the lowest into highest.
+And the result is at the second picture.
+The lowest Profit Margin is -3,81 in Feb by AI Prompting course, South Region.
 <img width="1918" height="1018" alt="image" src="https://github.com/user-attachments/assets/81a5a9be-cecf-4e26-818e-af6a50c2dc08" />
 <img width="960" height="509" alt="image" src="https://github.com/user-attachments/assets/c6f98cb6-e28c-4515-a5e3-573f23cab2a3" />

+- Use sorting to find Profit Margin from the highest into lowest.
+And the result is at the second picture.
+The higest Profit Margin are 0,87 in April by Power BI course, West region and in May by AI Prompting course, South region.
 <img width="1920" height="1018" alt="image" src="https://github.com/user-attachments/assets/de3cb48e-57db-4a7b-a364-f8568d538e69" />
 <img width="960" height="508" alt="image" src="https://github.com/user-attachments/assets/db2309b4-75f7-4199-95ce-6b2158b1fe6e" />

 ***

 ## Results Overview
+-